commerceblock/ocean-api-reference/README.md

   <td>Required<br />(exactly 1)</td>
   <td markdown="block">

-  The name of the output file for the list of tweaked addressed and base public keys
+  The name of the output file for the list of tweaked addresses and base public keys

   </td>
   </tr>